speedment/speedment-doc/pages/enterprise_plugins.md

 ---

 ## Enterprise Plugins
 Speedment Enterprise has a number of proprietary plugins to expand the functionality of the Speedment tool.
-These are included in the Speedment Enterprise License.
+All are included in the Speedment Enterprise License except for the Avro-plugin which is exclusive to Speedment HyperStream .

-### JSON Stream Plugin
+#### JSON Stream Plugin
 Stream, collect and aggregate JSON representations of database entities in a very efficient manner, utilizing the in-place deserialization of the Datastore Module.

 [Read More](enterprise_json#top)

-### Spring Boot REST/JSON Plugin
+#### Spring Boot REST/JSON Plugin
 Generates Spring Boot configurations automatically.
 Optionally generates complete REST API endpoints for your entire database schema.

 [Read More](enterprise_spring#top)

-### Enum Serializer Plugin
+#### Enum Serializer Plugin
 Convert String columns into Java Enums to reduce memory usage and get a cleaner API.

 [Read More](enterprise_enums#top)

-### Virtual Columns Plugin
+#### Virtual Columns Plugin
 Denormalize entities automatically when loading from the database.

 [Read More](enterprise_virtualcolumns#top)

-### Avro Plugin
+#### Avro Plugin
 Load data from .avro-files instead of a database.

 [Read More](enterprise_avro#top)